Why restore your foreskin?

 In addition, restored and intact men receive added stimulation and pleasure from the continuous motion of a sexually sensitive foreskin/fauxskin rolling back and forth over the highly erogenous tissue of a protected glans.
 The addition of this motion and the stimulation it provides are among the most exciting landmarks in a man's journey toward becoming fully restored.

-The amount of time varies from one man to another and is determined by several factors including age, skin type, and the amount of loose skin one begins with.
-Some men have finished restoring in as little as a few months, while others are still restoring after four years or more.
+The amount of time varies from one man to another and is determined by several factors including age, skin type, the amount of loose skin one begins with, and, most importantly, how much skin one wants to grow.
+Some men have finished restoring in a matter of months, some take closer to two years, while others are still restoring after four or more.

 This length of time may seem daunting at first, but it only requires a few minutes of effort each day.
 Anyone who has successfully learned to brush his teeth and comb his hair in the morning will have no difficulty adding one more bit of business to his daily regimen of personal care.
 The results are well worth the amount of time invested, as any restored man will tell you.